-Sprouts can be cooked by boiling, microwaving or steaming.
+Sprouts can be cooked boiling, microwaving or steaming.

 Roasted and salted sprouts are one of the favorite snacks across Europe.

-The sprouts are used as favorite add on in chicken casseroles.
+The sprouts used as a favorite add-on in chicken casseroles.

-Being a Brassica family vegetables, brussel sprouts too may contain goitrogens, which may cause swelling of thyroid gland and should be avoided in individuals with thyroid dysfunction.
+Being a Brassica family vegetables, Brussel sprouts too may contain goitrogens, which may cause swelling of the thyroid gland and should be avoided in individuals with thyroid dysfunction.
 However, they may be used liberally among healthy persons.
 (Medical disclaimer).